yiyansun/GeoAI/labs/lab01/readme.md

 Try one of the following in your notebook:

 * Change Random Forest or XGBoost hyperparameters.
 How does performance shift?
-* Remove a sensitive variable like CRIM or B. How does the model respond?
+* Remove a variable like CRIM or B. How does the model respond?
 * Segment model error by price bracket (low, medium, high).
 What patterns emerge?